braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_styles.md

 ![Two content cards, one with the default font and square corners, and one with rounded corners and a curly font][1]

 {% alert important %}
-Content card properties such as title, description, image, etc. are directly available on the Braze/ContentCard data type.
+Content Card properties such as title, description, image, etc. are directly available on the Braze/ContentCard data type.
 Configuring these [content cards properties]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/creative_details) through the Braze dashboard is the preferred way to customize these properties.
 {% endalert %}